-Risk of contusions, cuts, dragging, catching or knocks from insufficient tractor brake power.
+Risk of contusions, cuts, dragging, catching or knocks from insufficient tractor brake power!

-The tractor must achieve the brake delay specified by the tractor manufacturer, even with the machine connected.
+The tractor must achieve the brake delay specified by the tractor manufacturer, even with the implement connected.

-If the machine does not possess its own brake system:
+If the implement does not possess its own brake system:

-- Then the actual tractor weight must be greater than or equal to (≥) the actual weight of the connected machines. - The maximum forward speed is 25 km/h.
+- Then the actual tractor weight must be greater than or equal to (≥) the actual weight of the connected machines. - Some countries have regulations that deviate.
+In Russia, for example, the weight of the tractor must be twice as high as that of the implement connected. - The maximum forward speed is 25 km/h, in Russia it is 10 km/h.